AlgoLab/materiale-stage-tesi/proposte.md

 *Per informazioni*: Jorge Avila Cartes <jorge.avilacartes@unimib.it>

-## Classification of genomic sequences with metric learning
+## [Deep Learning] Classification of genomic sequences with metric learning
 In a classification problem, instances (genomic sequences) are associated with a label.
 From a supervised learning point of view, the goal is to assign a label to an input sequence by learning a probability distribution among the universe of labels, while from a metric learning point of view, the goal is to learn vector representations (embeddings) for each input, such that closer vector representations share the same label.
 In this project, the student will classify Sars-CoV-2 sequences into clades by using metric learning, comparing two loss functions: contrastive-loss and triplet-loss, and benchmark the result against a supervised approach.

 **Requirements:** Familiarity with fasta format.
 Proficiency in Python.
 Basic knowledge of deep learning, and familiarity with TensorFlow or Pytorch.

+*Per informazioni*: Jorge Avila Cartes <jorge.avilacartes@unimib.it>

+## [API for Deep Learning]
+The goal of the stage is to create an API to serve our deep learning models for genomic classification.
+The student will develop an API with `FastAPI`, and a Frontend with `Streamlit` (or `shiny`, `gridio`, `holoviz-panel`), and release it as a pip installable package.

+**Requirements:** Proficiency in Python, in particular the student must be familiarized with `classes` (inheritance), `decorators`.
+Familiarity with relational databases.
+Basic understanding of deep learning or machine learning is enough.

 *Per informazioni*: Jorge Avila Cartes <jorge.avilacartes@unimib.it>